fadhilkurnia/xdn/README.md

    We can also verify that the replicated services run in the background using `docker ps`.

-4. Access the replicated services in the active replicas:
+4. Access the replicated services in the active replicas with curl.
+Note that we need to specify the service name (`bookcatalog`) in the header with `XDN` as the key.
    ```
    # access from the first replica:
    curl -v http://localhost:2300/ -H "XDN: bookcatalog"